Your cart

 Focus on breath to bring you back to your body

-For many people, pressure to orgasm can be an anxiety provoking experience.
-The more worried you are about how quickly or slowly you’re going to finish — or if you’re going to finish at all — the more in your head you are and the less in your body you are.
+For many people, the pressure to orgasm can be an anxiety-provoking experience.
+The more worried you are about how quickly or slowly you’re going to finish—or if you’re going to finish at all—the more in your head you are and the less in your body you are.
 A good way to bring yourself back into your body is by focusing on your breath.

 Make sure you have a transition period